Chart Color Schemes

 Infrastructure

-Gulfview Heights has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally
+Gulfview Heights has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified five projects likely impacting the area.
+AreaSearch has identified five projects likely to impact this area.
 Key projects are The Heights Estate Para Hills, Springbank Waters Residential Estate, Main North Road and Target Hill Road Junction Upgrade, and Para Hills Community Hub.
-Relevant details are listed below.
+Details about these projects follow.

 Professional plan users can use the search below to filter and access additional projects.